Bkamahl/ReservableRooms/README.md

 V21: Fixed uppercase letters in dir so that GMod doesn't do big gey.

 V22: Added timer before calling functions to create rooms on server to see if this will fix a rare case, added removal or map created reservablerooms for previous users, and moved initpostentity hook to bottom to see if that will fix anything.

+V23: Moved remove previous entities loop into timer to try and fix stuff.